kthksgy/procedure-call/packages/cepc/README.md

 ## Features

-CEPC has following features.
+@kthksgy/procedure-call has following features.

 - Simple
 - High compatibility
-  - Can be used when two contexts can send string each other !
+  - This can be used when two contexts can send string each other !
 - Supports `async` / `await`
 - Fully typed
 - Small (less than 5KB when Gzipped)